 The Selfhelp home has a relatively small number of beds.
 56 residents currently reside in Selfhelp.
 That number is barely half the average for an Illinois nursing home.
 With fewer residents, nurses and other staff can become more familiar with particular residents and their habits and traits.

 Selfhelp is a non-profit nursing home.
-As an attorney who specializes in nursing home abuse and neglect, I’ve spent a lot of time in nursing homes meeting with clients and their families.
+As an attorney who concentrates in nursing home abuse and neglect, I’ve spent a lot of time in nursing homes meeting with clients and their families.
 Inevitably, non-profit nursing homes have a more positive atmosphere than for-profit nursing homes do.
 There are some stellar for-profit nursing homes.
 But as a general rule, the average non-profit home is a better place to be than a for-profit home.

 In the end, it often comes down to staffing numbers.
 Here again, Selfhelp Home of Chicago excels.
 For example, a resident in an average Illinois nursing home will receive 4.7 hours of personal attention from licensed nurses, registered nurses, and certified nurses assistants each day.
 A resident at the Selfhelp home receives 2 additional hours each day of personal attention.
 With time like that, it’s not hard to see the secret to success for Selfhelp of Chicago.